team-mayes/atesa/docs/the_config_file.rst

 Core Settings
 -------------

-Certain settings should be given regardless of the job type.
+Certain settings should be given for every job.
 The following settings do not have valid default values and should be set in every configuration file:

 .. code-block:: python

+	job_type		# Valid options: 'find_ts', 'aimless_shooting', 'committor_analysis', 'equilibrium_path_sampling'
 	batch_system		# Valid options: 'slurm', 'pbs'
 	restart			# Valid options: True, False
 	overwrite		# Valid options: True, False
 	topology		# Valid options: Absolute or relative path as a string working_directory	# Valid options: Absolute or relative path as a string

+``job_type``

+	The type of simulations to perform.
+Details on each type are given below in the :ref:`BasicWorkflow` section.

 ``batch_system``